scratchrealm/finufft-benchmark/README.md

 pip install -e .
 ```

-Configure your [kachery-cloud](https://github.com/scratchrealm/kachery-cloud) client (only do this once on your computer)
+Step 3: Configure your [kachery-cloud](https://github.com/scratchrealm/kachery-cloud) client (only do this once on your computer)

 ```bash
 kachery-cloud-init